Pregnancy Chiropractic in Tigard OR

-We want to help you enjoy a comfortable and healthy pregnancy.
+We want to help you enjoy a comfortable and healthy pregnancy in Tigard OR.
 Contact us today to schedule an appointment.

 Exciting and life-changing, pregnancy also brings many changes to a mom-to-be’s body.
 For this reason, seeing a chiropractor during pregnancy can be highly beneficial, and can help you grow a healthy baby.
 We believe that every pregnant woman can benefit from chiropractic care as it’s important to have an intact nervous system, so the body is sending the right signal.

 Chiropractic can effectively de-stress the body as there are so many changes going on hormonally and physically.
 It’s important to manage stress and chiropractic is a terrific way to do just that.
 Because the ligaments are lax during pregnancy, the body’s more likely to go out of alignment during that time.
 Chiropractic is a great way to keep the pelvis mobile and moving.
 Women who have chiropractic care during pregnancy can also expect to have less pain in the last trimester and enjoy a much easier delivery.

 Chiropractic Benefits For Tigard OR Babies